 Our journey continues to Meknes, where the legacy of the powerful 17th-century ruler, Moulay Ismail, lives on in the elaborate palaces, gardens and mosques of this impressive imperial city.
 We’ll stop to admire Bab el-Mansour, the giant imperial gateway built by Moulay Ismail to show the strength of his new capital to Fez and Marrakesh.
 We will also visit Heri es-Souani, a feat of engineering where stabling and food was provided for 12,000 horses.
 No expense was spared in the construction of the Moulay Ismail Mausoleum, where the remains of the former ruler, a descendant of the Prophet Muhammed, are interred.
 Meknes is renowned for ironware and the sounds of craftsmen in their workshops can be heard throughout the medina.

 After our guided tour by coach and on foot, you’ll have time to explore and perhaps pick up a memento of your visit before we return to Fez.
-This evening, we will dine on typical Moroccan dishes in the traditional surroundings of a charming riad.

 After breakfast we retrace our steps back to Marrakesh, choosing to take the major roads, with appropriate comfort stops along the way, to ensure a smoother and more comfortable journey.
 We arrive in Marrakesh in the late afternoon and stay for two nights once again at the Hotel Opera Plaza, with dinner included.